yiisoft/db/docs/en/testing.md

 4. [PostgreSQL](https://github.com/yiisoft/db-pgsql)
 5. [SQLite](https://github.com/yiisoft/db-sqlite)

-For greater ease it is recommended to use docker containers for each dbms, for this you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that is in the docs folder.
+For greater ease it is recommended to use docker containers for each DBMS, for this you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that is in the docs folder.

 ## Docker images